yl3506/iMVPD_dev/README.md

 	Remember to repeat this step for 3 denoising models: cos, cos+xyz, cos+compcorr.

 ### PCA modeling
-Prediction model for each subject pair and each ROI pair (including within and cross subject, within and cross region).
+Prediction model for each subject pair and each ROI pair (including within and inter subject, within and cross region).
 Method used is [PCA from SKLearn](http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html).
 - model_pca_all.py